 As previously mentioned, unless you’re very well-versed in electrical issues and carpentry projects, installing recessed lighting is best left to professionals.

 When figuring out how much an electrician will charge to put in your lights, a good rule of thumb is that it takes about 30 minutes to an hour to install each can.
 The length of time will depend on how easy it is to access the necessary space to do the wiring.
 Also, on average, most rooms will use about six recessed lights.
-Electricians generally charge between $50 and $100 an hour, so if you’re installing six cans, you can expect, at the low end, to pay roughly $300 in labor costs, while the high end will cost twice that amount.
+According to HomeGuide, electricians generally charge between $50 and $130 (CAD 70 and CAD 180) an hour, or between $75 and $200 (CAD 100 and CAD 275) per recessed light.

 Putting It All Together

 As you can see, there are many factors involved in determining the cost of installing recessed lighting.
-However, for a general guide, according to fixr.com, electricians usually charge $65 to $175 (CAD 90 to CAD 240) per can in new-construction homes plus $75 each in wiring charges.
-Add to that a mid-range can and trim package of about $50 per light and you're looking at $200 per can, or $1,200 for a room with six lights.
+However, for a general guide, electricians usually charge $65 to $175 (CAD 90 to CAD 240) per can in new-construction homes, including the cost of the can and a mid-range trim.
+Expect to pay around $390 to $1,000 (CAD 535 to CAD 1,370) for a room with six lights.
 Retrofitting lights into an older home will cost a little more, with electricians charging around $125 to $300 (CAD 170 to CAD 415) per can, so a room with six lights will run you approximately $700 to $1,650 (CAD 960 to CAD 2,300).

 Considering that some chandeliers and other high-style lights can easily cost that much or more, recessed lighting proves to be a pretty good bargain.